hieunc229/copilot-clone/README.md

 ## 1. Installation

-_Before installation, make sure you have [VSCode Insider](https://code.visualstudio.com/insiders/).
-You'll be using this version_
+**Check out the installation video: https://youtu.be/MD-kzsF0Scg**

+Before installation, make sure you have [VSCode Insider](https://code.visualstudio.com/insiders/).
+You'll be using this version.
 To install and starting Captain Stack:

-1. Download this repository to your local machine
+1. Download this repository to your local machine.
+Unzip and open it on VSCode Insider (make sure the root directory is the same as `package.json` file)
-2. Run `npm install` in the terminal to install dependencies. _A `postinstall` script would download the latest version of `vscode.proposed.d.ts`_
+2. (optional) Run `npm install` in the terminal to install dependencies. _A `postinstall` script would download the latest version of `vscode.proposed.d.ts`_
 3. Run the `Run Extension` target in the Debug View.
 Or from the top menu, choose `Run > Start Debugging`.

 This will: